BlyznytsiaOrg/bibernate/features/FlywayMigrationSupport.md

 db.password=
 bibernate.flyway.enabled=true
 ```
-**NOTE:** If both the `hibernate.flyway.enabled=true` and `hibernate.2ddl.auto=create` properties are set in the `bibernate.properties` file, then a `BibernateGeneralException` will be thrown, indicating that only one of these properties can be set.
+**NOTE:** If both the `bibernate.flyway.enabled=true` and `bibernate.2ddl.auto=create` properties are set in the `bibernate.properties` file, then a `BibernateGeneralException` will be thrown, indicating that only one of these properties can be set.

 The migration scripts should be allocated in `db.migration` folder inside `resource` folder and named according to [Flyway naming convention](https://documentation.red-gate.com/fd/migrations-184127470.html).